 For the 2020–21 year, the College has secured additional housing for isolation of students with positive test results.
 This housing will be managed in close cooperation with Knox Public Health, which serves as the lead agency when any resident of Knox County tests positive for COVID-19.
-Isolation housing accommodations include the McIlvaine apartments (formerly reserved for faculty and staff), two houses in Gambier and the Comfort Inn, a 60-room hotel located in neighboring Mount Vernon.
+In most cases, students will be isolated at the Comfort Inn, a 60-room hotel located in neighboring Mount Vernon.
 The Inn’s only occupants during the 2020–21 year will be Kenyon students and professional staff.

 If you are a student and you receive a positive test result, call Campus Safety (740-427-5000) and let the dispatcher know that you have received a positive COVID-19 test result.
 This call will set in motion the care process and isolation protocols that Student Affairs has developed for this academic year.
 In the meantime, the laboratory EverlyWell will have sent notification of the positive diagnosis to Knox Public Health and to the Cox Health & Counseling Center.
-Additionally, a physician from EverlyWell will attempt to contact you by phone to answer any medical questions you may have.
+If your test result is positive, you may receive a call from an Everlywell physician.
+You will receive a telephone call from Knox Public Health, which will oversee your care and manage the contact tracing process.

 After you call Campus Safety, several steps will be quickly taken:

-1. Campus Safety will assist you in moving to isolation housing.
+1. Student Affairs will assist you in moving to isolation housing.
 Plan to take what you will need for two weeks, including chargers and medications.
 Once you are packed, Campus Safety will transport you to isolation housing.
 Until you have been transported to isolation housing, please remain in your room and minimize contact with others.

 2. The Student Affairs staff member on call will reach out to you by phone.
 (Please be sure your voicemail is set up, and that you answer your phone when they call.)
 The Dean of Students will subsequently notify your faculty that you will be attending class remotely and, if symptomatic, that you may be absent.